 - 1. Ensure scene safety - 2.
-Trauma Initial Assessment Protocol or Pediatric Trauma Assessment Protocol - A. If patient found apneic and pulseless without signs of life on arrival, pronounce dead on scene - B. For patient noted at any time to have palpable pulses or signs of life, continue resuscitation - C. For patient becomes pulseless and apneic and transport time to trauma center is < 15 minutes, continue resuscitation and transport - D. For patient becomes pulseless and apneic and transport time to trauma center is > 15 minutes, contact medical control - 3.
+Trauma Initial Assessment Protocol or Pediatric Trauma Assessment Protocol - A. If patient found apneic and pulseless without signs of life on arrival, pronounce dead on scene - B. For patient noted at any time to have palpable pulses or signs of life, continue resuscitation - C. For patient becomes pulseless and apneic and transport time to trauma center is < 15 minutes, continue resuscitation and transport - D. For patient becomes pulseless and apneic and transport time to trauma center is > 15 minutes, contact medical control - E. Transport should be expedited vs. performing resuscitation efforts on scene (traumatic arrest requires expedited transport to a trauma center in contrast to medical arrests) - 3.
 Maintain airway; suction as needed - 4.
 Assess vital signs - 5.
 Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 6.
 Control any active external bleeding with direct pressure - A. Apply MEDIC tourniquet for presumed life-threatening extremity hemorrhage not controllable with direct pressure - 7.
 For penetrating injury noted to the chest or back apply chest seal device - 8.
-For suspected trauma to head or spine, protect and maintain control of the cervical spine, (with manual stabilization), and the thoracolumbar spine until cervical collar placed and patient secured to the transport stretcher - A. Assess neurological status before and after motion restriction - B. Patients with isolated penetrating trauma who are neurologically intact do not require cervical collar and spinal immobilization - 9.
+For suspected trauma to head or spine, protect and maintain control of the cervical spine, (with manual motion restriction), and the thoracolumbar spine until cervical collar placed and patient secured to the transport stretcher - A. Assess neurological status before and after motion restriction - B. Patients with isolated penetrating trauma who are neurologically intact do not require cervical collar and spinal immobilization - 9.
 Provide assisted ventilations with bag-valve mask and 100% oxygen if breathing or ventilatory compromise is apparent - 10.
-For penetrating injury noted to the chest or back apply chest seal device - 11.
-For penetrating injury noted to chest or back such that the possibility of a tension pneumothorax exists, and the patient is hemodynamically unstable - A. Burp chest seal device if previously placed - 12.
+For penetrating injury noted to chest or back such that the possibility of a tension pneumothorax exists, and the patient is hemodynamically unstable - A. "Burp" chest seal device if previously placed - 11.
 Remove appropriate clothing to fully inspect extremities, chest, and abdomen for any significant injuries